bwalkerq/Launch-School/RB 175/quizzes.md

 instance and so the order mattered.
 Here, the order doesn't matter because it uses `@animal_weight` when displaying an unedited record, and `params[:animal_weight]` after an error.
 The way we set up our application, both items will never have a value at the same time, so it doesn't matter which we try first.

-# L5 quiz
+# L5 quiz - Todos app project
 4: an AJAX question that I didn't put a lot of effort into figuring out; I said that a status `200, "` would also communicate success with no body.
 Looking now, I couldn't find anything on if a status code can have a `, ""`?

 5: Unique identifiers SHOULD indeed be the same on front end and back end.
 They don't need to be sequential.

+# L8 Quiz - File-based CMS project
+1 - gotcha question with the word 'plan.'
+Obviously, implementation occurs after planning
+4 - I knew that we write the http method in the route, errant check in that box, because I thought they made a type when reviewing answers; i.e. I thought they had made the mistake not me
+8 - a bit of a gotcha; I chose the exact string that would be returned, but overlooked the answer choice that was the more general answer "A HTML string." meh.
+14 - Ok, so I should have known that 'ENV' was not answer answer since it asked about methods.
+ENV returns the environment variables for my local system's shell (terminal).
+Also, I overlooked 'env' is an alias for request.env.
+But really, all I did to try to answer this question was search my files for each of these answer choices;
+I don't think I fully understood that env or request.env will return the same hash 15 - question about content that we didn't or we barely learned, chose not to look up
+#halt is a method, #stop isn't.